MEPP-team/SpecTrHuMS/README.md

 1. ACCAD
 1. BioMotionLab_NTroje

-and modify the variable `amass_directory` in the file `dataset_creation/default_options_dataset.json` to the path where you download AMASS datasets.
+and modify the variable `amass_directory` in the file `dataset_creation/default_options_dataset.json` to the path where you downloaded AMASS datasets.

 Then, launch the following script: